 As a dinner rolls big fan, I must say homemade rolls are the best.
-It’s even better if you serve them side by side with a traditional roasted turkey for your holiday dinner.
-Store bought dinner rolls are softer but they taste artificially sweet to me.
-So the next time you don’t need to buy dinner rolls from Walmart or Costco anymore, instead make yourself an incredibly good honey dinner rolls loaf.
+Store bought dinner rolls maybe softer but they taste artificially sweet to me.

 - Salt – I always use Kosher salt for every single recipe on this blog and this dinner rolls recipe is not excluded.